TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Description:**

-Peeks at the top frame of a catch stack.
+Peek at the top frame of a catch stack.

 **Parameters:**